 A 12 lead ECG is captured.

-The 12 lead ECG was transmitted to the local receiving PCI hospital.
+The 12 lead ECG was transmitted to the hospital and the cardiac cath lab was activated.

-Look at the next 12 lead ECG captured less than 10 minutes later.
+An additional 12 lead ECG was captured less than 10 minutes later.

-If not for the prehospital 12 lead ECG, there's no telling how long this patient would have sat in the emergency department, infarcting away.
+If not for the prehospital 12 lead ECG, there’s no telling how long this patient would have sat in the emergency department.

-Instead, the patient had a 39 minute door-to-balloon (D2B) time.
+Instead, the patient had a 39 minute door-to-balloon time.

 If you know any old-school paramedics, medical directors, or administrators who care about patients but still aren’t sure prehospital 12 lead ECGs are necessary, be sure to share this case with them!